 Below is a photo taken by Dearing, of Judd, his son and daughter, Flavin and Rainer, and Vinciarelli at Casa Morales in 1976.

 In 1976, Judd purchased Rancho Alamito, named by its previous owner, Juan Morales, son-in-law of José Prieto, one of the earliest settlers of Pinto Canyon.
 Rancho Alamito, created in the 1940s, had been part of José’s larger Prieto Ranch.
 In the 1920s, before giving the ranch to Morales, Prieto hired local stonemasons to build a 1,500-square foot two-bedroom rock house and rock water tank at the base of Sierra Parda, the second highest peak in the Chinati Mountains.
 Judd named the house Casa Morales, after Juan Morales.
-Adjacent to the house, Judd added a tiendita – a pantry and utility space – as well as outdoor furniture of his design, seen in the photos below.
+The house had an existing tiendita – a pantry and utility space – to which Judd added outdoor furniture of his design, seen in the photos below.

 Casa Morales is where Judd and his family spent many weekends.
 Challenging the often-repeated statement that West Texas is the middle-of-nowhere, Judd responded:

 To me, it’s not the middle of nowhere; as I said, it’s the center of the world, and it’s basically because I like the land and I like to be here.
 A rancher once said to someone who once criticized his piece of land which was very barren – you know, asked him why he had it – he said he had it and he liked it because it held the world together.
 1